1995eaton/chromium-vim/README.md

 " Mappings

-map j scrollUp "This remaps the default 'j' mapping unmap k "The unmaps the default 'k' mapping
+map j scrollUp "This remaps the default 'j' mapping map gb :buffers<Space> "You can use <Space>, which is interpreted as a literal " " character, to enter buffer completion mode unmap k "The unmaps the default 'k' mapping

 map f F "This remaps the default 'f' mapping to the current 'F' mapping